 Difference Between ISO Certified and Non-certified Companies

 Everyone realizes that getting the 9001 or 27001 certification for an IT company is the task that costs of certain efforts and time.
+What is the difference between ISO certified and non-certified IT companies?
 There may be a huge difference between how things are done and how they should be done according to the 9001 and 27001 standards.
 The habitual way of how everything is done may be changed, the audit is required.
 In case of ISO 27001 the IT company needs to work on the methodology for identification of information security risks, and so on.
 To understand how following the requirements can help an IT firm to meet the needs of its customer better, let’s take a closer look at the 9001 and 27001 standards.

 Having a clear understanding of differences between the 9001 and 27001 standards will help you to define if the quality of services of a particular IT firm is high enough to meet your requirements and decide which quality standard has the highest priority in your particular case.
 Both of 9001 and 27001 these standards are used to define certain requirements to the organization that can help to standardize the products and services in order to provide additional business opportunities and meet the client’s requirements in the best way.
 Let’s outline the main differences between ISO 9001 and 27001.

 Your Success Begins Here.
 Get a Free Consultation for Your Project.